 - attributes disk clear readonly

 Step 6.
-Type exit to close Diskpart when the process completes.
+Type exit to close Diskpart when the process is complete.

 - 1. Create an extra backup of valuable files to another secure location

-- 2. Clear virus regularly on your computer
+- 2. Clear viruses regularly on your computer

 - 3. Don't encrypt the drive regularly